Chart Color Schemes

 Hallett Cove features high concentrations of family households, with a higher-than-average median household size

-Family households comprise 80.2% of all households, including 36.0% couples with children, 33.3% couples without children, and 10.5% single parent families.
-Non-family households account for the remaining 19.8%, with lone person households at 18.1% and group households making up 1.6%.
-The median household size is 2.6 people, which is larger than the Greater Adelaide average of 2.4.
+Family households constitute 80.2% of all households, including 36.0% couples with children, 33.3% couples without children, and 10.5% single parent families.
+Non-family households comprise the remaining 19.8%, with lone person households at 18.1% and group households at 1.6%.
+The median household size is 2.6 people, larger than the Greater Adelaide average of 2.4.

 Frequently Asked Questions - Households